genepattern/Single.Cell.ssGSEA/README.md

     * If you want to use files from an earlier version of MSigDB you will need to download them from the archived releases on the [website](https://www.gsea-msigdb.org/gsea/downloads.jsp).
 5. `output_file_name`
     The prefix used for the name of the output GCT and CSV file.
 If unspecified, output prefix will be set to \<prefix of input RDS file\>_scGSEA_scores.gct.
 The output GCT file will contain the projection of input dataset onto a space of gene set enrichments scores.
+6. `cluster_data_label`
+    The name of the metadata label within the input Seurat object.
+This label will be used to access the annotations utilized for aggregating cells.
+The default value for this parameter is `seurat_clusters`, which is the metadata label for cluster annotations generated upon running Seurat.Clustering module.
+Use the default value when using the RDS file generated from the [Seurat.Clustering](https://github.com/genepattern/Seurat.Clustering) module.

 ## Output Files
 <!-- list and describe any files output by the module -->